Frequently Asked Questions

 Do I need a Study Permit to attend Edmonton Catholic Schools?

 YES.
-If you are studying with us for more than 5 months, you will need a Study Permit from the Government of Canada in order to attend our schools.
+If you are studying with us for more than 5 months, you will need a Study Permit from the Government of Canada to attend our schools.
 The Canadian embassy in your country will need to see proof of your acceptance at a Canadian school, which is a Letter of Acceptance issued by the school division who accepted you.
 There are some restrictions to being in Canada on a Study Permit.
-To learn more, visit Citizenship and Immigration Canada .
+To learn more, visit Citizenship and Immigration Canada.

 When I graduate, will I be qualified to attend university anywhere in North America?